rderooy/dosbox-x-wiki/Home.md

 == Running and configuring DOSBox-X ==

-== Functions of DOSBox-X's GUI menu ==
+== Functions of DOSBox-X's GUI menus ==

 DOSBox-X features a GUI menu bar that does not exist in DOSBox.
-There are 7 menus shown in the menu bar, namely "Main", "CPU", "Video", "Sound", "DOS", "Capture" and "Drive".
+In DOSBox-X, there are 7 menus shown in the menu bar, namely "Main", "CPU", "Video", "Sound", "DOS", "Capture" and "Drive".

 * The "Main" menu: